nrwl/nx/docs/shared/recipes/convert-to-inferred.md

 Remember that the target names are defined in the plugin configuration in `nx.json`.

-Make sure that the tasks are all passing before migrating the next plugin.
+Make sure that the tasks are all passing before migrating another plugin.

-## Enabling Atomizer (task splitting)
+## Enable Atomizer (task splitting)

 These plugins come with the [Atomizer](/ci/features/split-e2e-tasks) feature.